14 questions to ask a mortgage lender

 What are the property taxes?

 Property or real estate taxes are one of the costs of owning a home.
-Your local government sets the tax rate which covers municipal (or county) services that benefit the community.
+Your local government sets the tax rate, which covers municipal (or county) services that benefit the community.
 Property taxes can vary greatly.
-Ask your realtor or lender how much your property taxes will be.
+Ask your real estate agent or lender how much your property taxes will be.

 Do I need an escrow account for taxes and insurance?

-If you're new to homeownership, you may be shocked when you receive your first property tax or home insurance bill.
 You may need to set up an escrow account with your lender in order to spread these payments out.
-You'll pay a portion of the taxes and insurance with each mortgage payment.
-That money is held in an escrow account until the taxes and insurance bills are due, then paid from your escrow account so you don't have to come up with the full amount at once.
-Ask your lender if you have the option to pay these bills on your own or if your loan requires it be escrowed through the lender.
+You’ll pay a portion of the taxes and insurance with each mortgage payment.
+That money is held in an escrow account until the taxes and insurance bills are due, then paid from your escrow account, so you don’t have to come up with the full amount at once.
+Ask your lender if you have the option to pay these bills on your own or if your loan requires that it be escrowed through the lender.

 Can I make additional payments?

-If you're planning to make additional payments towards your mortgage in future, ask your lender if there are any fees or prepayment penalties.
-Your lender can take you through any and all fees that could be associated with extra mortgage payments.
+If you’re planning to make additional payments toward your mortgage in future, ask your lender if there are any fees or prepayment penalties.
+Your lender can discuss these in detail.

 What additional fees do I need to be aware of?